Madhupur, Deoghar: Tourism

 Apart from religious significance, It attracts a number of tourists due to its scenic natural beauty, calm & peaceful environment.
 Bakulia Falls, Usri Falls and Ramkrishna Mission etc. counts amongst most famous attractions of the town.
-Being an important railway junction on the Delhi-Howrah line it is well-connected to other major parts of the country thus making it easier for people to reach here.
+Being an important railway junction on the Delhi-Howrah Main line it is well-connected to other major parts of the country thus making it easier for people to reach here.
 Madhupur has gained popularity as Health Resort due to the two Monsoon Rivers, Patro Nadi & Jaynti Nadi flowing here the water of which is believed to provide relief from various stomach and digestion ailments.
 The weather in Madhupur is very pleasant during the months from October to March, and so it proves to be the best time to visit.

 Transport

 Airport

 Deoghar Airport (IATA: DGH, ICAO: VEDO), is the closet domestic airport located approximately 31 km (19 mi) from the Madhupur.
 The airport was inaugurated by Prime Minister Narendra Modi on July 12, 2022.
-As of now IndiGo operates its flight services only for Delhi and Kolkata.
-Flights for some other destinations that includes both Ranchi, Patna and Bengaluru are expected to start in upcoming months.
+As of now IndiGo operates its flight services only for Delhi, Kolkata, Mumbai, Ranchi, Patna and Banglore.
 The nearest international airport is Netaji Subhash Chandra Bose International Airport in Kolkata which is located 294 km (182 mi) from the town.

+Highways

+Madhupur is well connected by road as it lies along National Highway 114A, which begins at Rampurhat (West Bengal), passes through Shikaripara, Dumka, Lakrapahari, Jama, Jarmundi, Choupa More, Deoghar, Sarath, Madhupur, Giridih and terminates at Dumri on NH 19 in Jharkhand.

 Railway

-Madhupur Junction Station Code : MDP is connected by road and rail to metropolitan areas of India.Madhupur station lies in Delhi-Kolkata Main Line (via Mugalsarai-Patna route).
-Giridih district headquarters is connected to the Indian Railway network through the Madhupur-Giridih Local train on the Madhupur-Giridih-Koderma line.
-It is well connected by road from Giridih and Deoghar.
+Madhupur Junction (Station code: MDP), is a railway station of Indian Railway that connects the town of Madhupur and its nearby areas to major Indian metropolitan cities like Delhi, Kolkata, Mumbai, Bengaluru and Patna via the Howrah–New Delhi main line (Asansol–Patna section).
+It also links Giridih and Koderma through the 137 km single broad-gauge Madhupur–Giridih–Koderma line.
+With four platforms, PRS counter, WiFi, Retiring rooms and basic amenities, it handles numerous passenger trains daily like Madhupur–Anand Vihar Terminal Humsafar Express, Baba Baidyanath Dham Deoghar Humsafar Express and many more.
+Once this used to be a coal storage hub for steam engines, it's now the second busiest station of Asansol Railway division of Eastern railway.